Microsite creates home for digital knowledge transfer

 Named by Elder Leroy Little Bear, Mootookakio’ssin translates to “distant awareness.”
 The aim of the project is to connect people living in traditional Blackfoot territory with non-sacred, historical Blackfoot objects housed in museum collections in Britain, using digital imagery to record objects in great detail.

 Mootookakio’ssin is truly guided by the peoples the project aims to serve.
 From the onset, Blackfoot elders have been involved, providing guidance, knowledge and appropriate cultural practices.
-Funded by the Government of Canada’s New Frontiers in Research Fund, principal investigator Christine Clark is leading the development of a microsite presenting the digital images and their associated knowledge.
-Alongside Clark and her U of L research team are a UK research team, a Blackfoot Elder advisory group, consultation with additional Blackfoot Elders, a design advisory group, and numerous student researchers, developers and artists, all contributing to and aiding in the key outcome of the project -knowledge transfer.
+Funded by the Government of Canada’s New Frontiers in Research Fund, principal investigator Christine Clark, an associate professor in New Media, is leading the development of a microsite presenting the digital images and their associated knowledge.
+Alongside Clark and her uLethbridge research team are a UK research team, a Blackfoot Elder advisory group, consultation with additional Blackfoot Elders, a design advisory group, and numerous student researchers, developers and artists, all contributing to and aiding in the key outcome of the project -knowledge transfer.

 "Indigenous knowledge transfer is reliant on personal lived experiences and the interpretation of the knowledge shared through oral history practices, creation stories, ceremonies and kin-based knowledge systems," says Shouting.
 This mode of knowledge translation has the ability to connect individuals to the knowledge that is attached to the objects revealing a connection with their ancestors.
 In sharing this knowledge, it allows us to understand not only the objects but the purpose, the history and the teachings associated with crafting together such objects.”